How I Use Raycast

 App Launch and Hide

-I set keyboard shortcuts for apps I frequently need to summon/hide, like WeChat and Enterprise WeChat.
-Raycast has an excellent mechanism - when you set a shortcut for an app, pressing it will have different behaviors:
+I set keyboard shortcuts for apps I frequently need to summon/hide.
+Raycast has an excellent mechanism — when you set a shortcut for an app, pressing it will have different behaviors:

-This creates a very convenient workflow: when working and wanting to send a WeChat message, press the shortcut to summon WeChat → send the message → press the shortcut again to hide WeChat → continue working.
+This creates a very convenient workflow: press the shortcut to summon WeChat → send the message → press the shortcut again to hide WeChat → continue working.

 Extensions